 2. If you do wish to do a solvent wipe before bonding or for clean up afterward, use isopropanol or Permabond Cleaner A; acetone is too aggressive and will attack the plastic.

-3. For porous foam PU, select a product with appropriate viscosity.
+3. For porous foam polyurethane, select a product with appropriate viscosity.
 Elastomeric PU may require a flexible adhesive or cyanoacrylate.
+And again, if using an elastomeric PU consider an activator such as QFS16.